 Affiliation: NYU Abu Dhabi

 Education: BSc Fudan University; PhD UC-Berkeley

-Research Areas: Mathematical Physics, especially Quantum Topology and Global Differential Geometry
+Research Areas: Mathematical Physics, Quantum Topology and Global Differential Geometry

-Qingtao Chen studied Mathematical Physics, a subject on the interface of Mathematics and Physics.
-More specifically, he studied Geometry and Topology problems originated from string theory and gauge theory in physics.
-He discovered several interesting new phenomenon with his collaborators such as string^c structure, volume conjectures for Reshetikhin-Turaev and Turaev-Viro invariants which attracts much attention from the people working in the area of mathematical physics.
+Qingtao Chen studies Mathematical Physics, a subject on the interface of Mathematics and Physics - more specifically, Geometry and Topology problems originating from string theory and gauge theory in physics.
+He has discovered several interesting new phenomenon with his collaborators such as string^c structure, volume conjectures for Reshetikhin-Turaev and Turaev-Viro invariants, which attracts much attention from the people working in the area of mathematical physics.
 He has co-organized seminars and is a Reviewer for both Mathematical Reviews (American Mathematical Society) and Zentralblatt MATH (European Mathematical Society).
 He has been a visiting scholar to various leading institutes.

 Qingtao Chen comes to NYU Abu Dhabi from the ETHZ (Swiss Federal Institute of Technology in Zurich) as a Senior Researcher supported by SwissMAP program, National Center of Competence in Research (as an Oberassistent at D-MATH) , where he co-supervised 2 Master students and 1 Undergraduate student.
 Previously he has taught courses ranging from undergraduate courses Calculus, Abstract Algebra, Topology, Differential Geometry to graduate courses Algebraic Topology, Characteristic Classes & Elliptic genus, Quantum Groups and Hyperbolic Geometry.